September 18, 2020: I ended up replacing the JBL bar with a different set of speakers and sub. Scroll to the end to see what I got!

-Once the physical setup was complete, all that’s left to do is connect the JBL Bar with your choice of method: HDMI (through ARC, to allow for control of PC audio with TV and soundbar remotes), optical, 3.5mm, or bluetooth.
+Once the physical setup was complete, all that’s left to do is connect the JBL Bar with your choice of method: HDMI (through ARC, to allow for control of PC audio with TV and soundbar remotes), optical, 3.5mm, or Bluetooth.

 So, how does the JBL Bar sound?
 Overall, between a scale of “1” as “terrible” and 5 being “excellent” and near studio-quality, I’d give it a 4.
 The highlight of the system is its excellent bass/lower-frequency performance, with fairly good mids and highs for a relatively mainstream solution.
 The higher frequencies don’t aren’t as good as a nice set of studio monitors, but once the subwoofer has joined in, you will be very much enjoying yourself.
-This is all with a big caveat, though: I had to use bluetooth to get the best sound quality from it.
+This is all with a big caveat, though: I had to use Bluetooth to get the best sound quality from it.

-In order of best to worst, the sound quality seems to be best over bluetooth, followed by optical, then HDMI, and 3.5mm last.
+In order of best to worst, the sound quality seems to be best over Bluetooth, followed by optical, then HDMI, and 3.5mm last.
 I think this is where your TV and notebook come into play somewhat.
 The 3.5mm jack was a no-go, and filled the room with horrible static that molested every bit of sound produced by the soundbar.
 This seems to be an issue with the DAC on the XPS 15, the grounding of the wire, or both.
 The HDMI cable was my next attempted connection method, but I found that the bass seemed quite underwhelming even turned to maximum (30).
 I checked all the options on my TV related to sound, but couldn’t find any reason for the lowered bass response.
 Switching to optical (from TV to soundbar) gave me much better bass, and I was fairly happy with the way it sounded overall.
-Strangely, though, bluetooth seems to produce by far the cleanest sound quality with the best bass response.
+Strangely, though, Bluetooth seems to produce by far the cleanest sound quality with the best bass response.
 With the subwoofer at 15, the bass sounded much more full and clean than over optical with the subwoofer at 30.
-The downside of using bluetooth as your connection is additional latency and the need to use the remote to adjust volume rather than system volume (system-wide adjustments in Windows have no affect on the output from the soundbar over bluetooth, it seems).
+The downside of using Bluetooth as your connection is additional latency and the need to use the remote to adjust volume rather than system volume (system-wide adjustments in Windows have no effect on the output from the soundbar over Bluetooth, it seems).

-So, if you want to get the best possible experience with this soundbar, bluetooth seems to be the way to go.
+So, if you want to get the best possible experience with this soundbar, Bluetooth seems to be the way to go.